robustsolution/healthcare-react-native-backend/README.md

 - Set up users with appropriate permissions
 - Add your database credentials and connection strings to the `config.py` folder.
 Use the development block for testing data and the production block for production access.

+This option is better if you wish to do most of your deployment offline, or are running earlier version of this project.
+For everyone else, Option 1 is highly recommended.

-*Option 2 is interesting and potentially challenging because a few things can go wron during the installation of PostgreSQL due to your local computer set up, and connecting from a physical device to your server can have its own additional steps.*
+*Option 2 is interesting and potentially challenging because a few things can go wrong during the installation of PostgreSQL due to your local computer set up, and connecting from a physical device to your server can have its own additional steps.*

 *For anyone in a hurry to get things to work so that they can focus on customizations needed for the deployment, use Option 1.
 As a bonus, it gets you more comfortable with the service that will host your main deployments*